Angela Merkel: 10 Remarkable Achievements

 Between 2002 and 2005, Angela Merkel was a potent opposition in the German Bundestag.
 She united her party and prepared them to take back the chancellorship of German in the coming election.

 She also pushed for many political and economic reforms.
 Her most notable reform came in labor laws, which saw the number of weekly work hours go up.
-Many of the reforms she advocated for was to make Germany an efficient and very competitive country in the global market.
+Many of the reforms she championed was to make Germany an efficient and very competitive country in the global market.

 She also supported stronger transatlantic corporation with Germany’s North American partners.